antoniomercado/dockered-elk/README.md

 # Dockered ELK

-This project provides the foundation to deploy an Elasticsearch, Logstash, and Kibana (otherwise known as ELK) stack with Log Courier plugin support via docker compose.
+This project provides the foundation to deploy an Elasticsearch, Logstash, and Kibana (otherwise known as ELK) stack with Filebeat plugin support via docker compose.

 ELK is a widely accepted solution for system and application logging and infrastructure introspection.
 It's one thing to have system logs on every node in your network, its another to be able to see real-time data about their state.
-The Log Courier plugin support bundled with this stack defaults with TLS encryption and self signed certificates for "localhost" support.
+The Filebeat plugin support bundled with this stack defaults with TLS encryption and self signed certificates for "localhost" support.
 The Kibana endpoint can be accessed by visiting `https://localhost` if you are deploying this locally.
 Logs can be shipped using Log courier to "localhost:8444".